rolczynska/BookLovers/README.md

-# BooksForYou - library app
+# BookLovers - library app
 > This app allows you to get information about available books you are interested, in Biblioteka Raczyńskich library pl.
 Wolności Street in Poznań.

 ## Table of Contents